karimkhattaby/Leetcode/README.md

 # Leetcode
-My solutions for different leetcode questions.
+My solutions for different leetcode questions in Python.

 ## Overview
 This repo includes solutions for different leetcode questions I have solved, divided into easy, medium and hard.